-The parent/guardians and District will have an equal amount of time to present their positions to the impartial hearing officer, including closing arguments.
-The parent/guardian will present its case first and the District will follow.
+The parent/guardians and CPS will have an equal amount of time to present their positions to the impartial hearing officer, including closing arguments.
+The parent/guardian will present their case first and CPS will follow.
 Both parties have the right to dispute the introduction of any evidence at the hearing and witnesses that have not been disclosed to the other party at least five (5) days before the hearing.
 Both parties have the right to present evidence, including the opinions of qualified experts, to confront and cross-examine all witnesses, and to compel the attendance of school personnel.
-Parent/guardian who are a party to the hearing have the right to have the student who is the subject present at the hearing.
+Parents/guardians who are a party to the hearing have the right to have the student who is the subject present at the hearing.

-The hearing officer may make an oral ruling at the conclusion of the hearing or take the case under advisement, but, in all cases, the hearing officer shall issue a written opinion within ten (10 calendar days of the close of the hearing.
-The hearing officer's written opinion must address and rule on all issues raised by the parties, indicating what corrective action, if any, the District must take.
+The hearing officer may make an oral ruling at the conclusion of the hearing or take the case under advisement, but, in all cases, the hearing officer shall issue a written opinion within ten (10) calendar days of the close of the hearing.
+The hearing officer's written opinion must address and rule on all issues raised by the parties, indicating what corrective action, if any, CPS must take.

-If a parent/guardian is dissatisfied with any Section 504 hearing decision, he/she may submit a complaint to the United States Department of Education Office for Civil Rights.
-(See page 60)
+If a parent/quardian is dissatisfied with any Section 504 hearing decision, he/she may submit a complaint to the United States Department of Education Office for Civil Rights.